kelda/blimp-infra/eks/README.md

 ## Creating the cluster

-1. Edit line 49 of `terraform/eks-worker-nodes.tf` so that the public SSH key corresponds to a private key you have access to.
 1. `cd` into the `terraform` directory and  run `terraform apply`.
 Note that this takes awhile (10-15 mins) to complete.
    1. Add the outputted kubeconfig to your local kubeconfig.
 If you don't have